Newhaven: Industry

 To the east, in the neighbouring parish of Seaford was the village of Tide Mills, built in 1761, and now derelict.
 Here are the remains of workers' cottages, the tide mill itself, and a large saline lagoon which was the storage pond for high water to power the mills on the outgoing tide.

 The Newhaven Marconi Radio Station was established in 1904, and started running in 1905.
 The station was owned and operated by the Marconi Radio Company and achieved regular ship to shore radio communications in approximately 1912.

-To the east of Newhaven is the 50,000-foot production factory of King and McGaw, This company started out in printed art for professional organizations and was known as King Posters by the late 1980s.
+To the east of Newhaven is the 50,000-foot production factory of King & McGaw, This company started out in printed art for professional organizations and was known as King Posters by the late 1980s.
 It then expanded to business to consumer trading over the internet.
 It is now the UK's largest online Art provider.
 The company's contribution to the area was recognised in April 2014 with a visit from local MP Norman Baker.

 The Heritage Marine Hospital was built in 1924 to cater for disabled boys who had undergone surgery.
-It became a casualty of wartime defence work during World War II.
+It became a casualty of wartime defence work during the Second World War.

 The Denton Island Business Park lies to the north of the town on the west bank of the river.
 The business park has attracted a number of businesses to the area with the basepoint Newhaven Enterprise Centre being the focal point.
 The centre has attracted a lot of new businesses to the area.

 A new waste incinerator, just across from Denton Island, was completed in late 2011 and is now in full operation, despite huge opposition by local residents from across the Lewes District.